Las Piñas Church: Second restoration

-The repair works were conducted such as removal of plaster, ranging from 3-4 inches thick, and removal of debris.
+The repair works were conducted such as removal of plaster, ranging from 3 to 4 inches thick, and removal of debris.
 A 9-inch clay pot was discovered during the course of repair works in the church.
-It was believed to be as old as the church and even contained pieces of gold which enabled Fr.
-Mark to continue the restoration works.
+It was believed to be as old as the church and even contained pieces of gold which enabled Lesage to continue the restoration works.
 The walls and the Bamboo Organ were the remaining parts of the original church.
 The original thatch roof was burned twice, thus, replaced with galvanized sheets.
 The major portion of the restoration of the exterior walls was cleaned to reveal the original walls.
 Missing stones were replaced with similar stones to limit the use of cement.
 Carved stones were provided by the high school students of St. Joseph Academy, as a part of their school project.
-Retablos, which accentuates the main altar, came from the Vatina - a store in Makati.
-All silver items, or retablos, were eventually donated by the owner of Vatina - after she attended a thanksgiving mass of the church.
+Retablos, which accentuates the main altar, came from the Vatina – a store in Makati.
+All silver items, or retablos, were eventually donated by the owner of Vatina – after she attended a thanksgiving mass of the church.
 The original baptismal font, hewn out of stones, were discovered buried in the courtyard of the church.
 This was cleaned by Eduardo Castrillo, a notable sculptor.
 He also added a brass basin sculpture as his additional contribution.